Datdo5758/Yangho.store/README.md

-# Js275-DoNgocDat
+# yangho_store
-- Đây là 1 Web bán hàng điện tử
+- This is an E-comerce web
-- Frontend bằng javascript và backend: nodejs
+- Frontend with javascript and backend: nodejs
-- deploy bằng heroku(đã hết hạng miễn phí nên backend không còn nữa)
+- deploy using heroku (free tier has ended so the backend is no longer available)